 Don’t be Afraid to Get Help

 If you have difficult feelings that are impairing the quality of your life, help is available.
+I found this help really invaluable.
 There are therapists who offer mindfulness and similar practices as part of their sessions.
 There are also a whole host of other possible resources.
 In the UK the NHS website has information and suggestions.
 Also Mind in the UK.
 Worldwide resources can be found here.
 This is just my story about how, with this kind of help, I learned to tame the dragon of anxiety.
 Together we can help one another transform experiences of suffering into lives of purpose and meaning.